keu/docs/guides/airflow-talend-integration.md

 The first half of the code imports packages and sets the DAG up to work with Kubernetes.
 Each Talend job is its own task using the `KubernetesPodOperator`.
 In this case, the two tasks correlate to two Talend jobs, `talend1` and `talend2`.

-In each task, the `image` is the name of the image of the containerized job saved to a registry as described above.
-Note that in this example, the image is pulled from DockerHub.
+In each task, the `image` is the name of the image of the containerized job saved to a registry as described previously.
+In this example, the image is pulled from DockerHub.
 By default, this is where the `KubernetesPodOperator` looks for the provided image name.
-If you want to pull an image from a private registry (e.g. ECR, GCR, etc.) instead, the setup looks a little different.
-Refer to the [Apache Airflow documentation](https://airflow.readthedocs.io/en/latest/howto/operator/kubernetes.html#how-to-use-private-images-container-registry) for details.
+If you want to pull an image from a private registry such as ECR or GCR see the [Apache Airflow documentation](https://airflow.readthedocs.io/en/latest/howto/operator/kubernetes.html#how-to-use-private-images-container-registry).

-Since this example is very simple we don't need to provide any additional arguments to run the image.
-But if needed, these can all be specified in the operator's parameters.
+This is a straightforward example and you don't need to provide any additional arguments to run the image.
+If you need to add additional arguments, you can specify them in the operator's parameters.

 The `send_email` task notifies you that the tasks completed successfully.
 The final lines of code define task dependencies.